AdobeDocs/campaign-classic.en/help/reporting/using/using-the-descriptive-analysis-wizard.md

 ### Statistics calculation {#statistics-calculation}

-The descriptive analysis wizard lets you calculate several types of statistics on the data.
+The descriptive analysis assistant lets you calculate several types of statistics on the data.
 By default, only one simple count is configured.

 Click **[!UICONTROL Add]** to create a new statistic.